It's apple season!

-I know this statement may seem dramatic but this is the BEST French Apple Cake you will ever have.
+I know this statement may seem dramatic but this is the best French Apple Cake you will ever have.
 It’s moist and tender, layered with sweet apples in every bite.
 Buttery, flaky golden edges, dusted with powdered sugar.
-It’s traditional French baking – simplified.
 This is the perfect recipe to ease you into the world of baking.
-Just in time for the holidays!
+Just in time for the holidays, afternoon snack or dinner party.
+It’s absolutely delicious!

 Why you'll love my recipe.